hardikvaniya/Hardik-Vaniya-ecc-dssb-IS24-code-challenge/README.md

 - What should be best location of swagger.js file
 - Ask Aryan - what is reportWebVitals.js should it be removed?
 - Content.js (increment number in react)
+- Explain why you did not use material ui while creating form
 # Backend run
 cd backend && node server.js